grosheth/gysmo/README.md

 ## 🛤️ ROADMAP

-- [ ] Set ascii art in the background of the menu (behind option)
+- [ ] Set ascii art in the background of the menu.

-- [ ] Add option to use images
+- [ ] Add option to use images.

-- [ ] Easier integration of custom script to generate config files
+- [ ] Add an API to generate configuration file.

 ## CONTRIBUTING
 ```